Skip to content

 For Advanced Users

-Android NDK will be installed in /opt/android-ask-linux.
+Android NDK will be installed in /opt/android-sdk-linux.
 If you don't want to install it on your host, use our LEIP Optimize docker image.

 1. Download the installation script and run it: